rmoraldo/COMP3005A3Q1/README.md

 -By this point, the database should already be running so open the A3Q1-RayhanMoraldo folder in intelliJ and go to main -In the main function you can test all the functions.
 -By default it adds me to it, changes my email, and deletes me from the database

+Note*** intelliJ and pg admin were both set up following the course guidelines (i.e using Maven)